-Name(s) of the related party and nature of relationship Nature of contracts/ arrangements/ transactions Duration of the contracts / arrangements/ transactions Salient terms of the contracts or arrangements or transactions Consideration Date(s) of approval by the Board, if any: Amount paid as advances, if any: Transrail Lighting Limited (Associate Company). to Sections 391 to 394 read with Sections 100 to 103 of the Companies Act, 1956 (Scheme).
-The Scheme would become effective upon receipt of various Approvals, inter- alia from the Stock Exchanges, Securities and Exchange Board of India, the Shareholders and Creditors of the Company, the High Court of Bombay.
+Name(s) of the related party and nature of relationship Nature of contracts/ arrangements/ transactions Duration of the contracts / arrangements/ transactions Salient terms of the contracts or arrangements or transactions Consideration Date(s) of approval by the Board, if any: Amount paid as advances, if any: Transrail Lighting Limited (Associate Company).
+Scheme of Arrangement between Gammon India Limited ('Transferor'/ 'GIL') & Transrail Lighting Limited ('Transferee'/ 'TLL') and their respective Shareholders and Creditors pursuant to Sections 391 to 394 read with Sections 100 to 103 of the Companies Act, 1956 (Scheme).
+The Scheme would become effective upon receipt of various Approvals, interalia from the Stock Exchanges, Securities and Exchange Board of India, the Shareholders and Creditors of the Company, the High Court of Bombay.
 The Scheme of Arrangement provides for the transfer and vesting into TLL of the Transmission and Distribution undertaking of the Company essentially comprising of the engineering, procurement and construction business of the Company in the power transmission and distribution sector and includes the tower testing facility located at Deoli, manufacturing facilities located at Baroda and Nagpur together with all the pre-qualifications, properties, assets, liabilities, debts, duties and obligations of the T&D Undertaking with appointed date as 1st January, 2016 or such other date as may be fixed or approved by the High Court.
 Upon coming into effect of the Scheme, TLL will issue 7,25,000/- equity shares of ₹ 10/- each to GIL as consideration.
 27 th October, 2015.
-N.A Gammon Engineers and Contractors Private Limited ("GECPL") (Wholly owned Subsidiary) Transfer of part of the Civil Engineering, Procurement and Construction (EPC) Business of the Company essentially comprising of the EPC business carried on by the Company in roads, hydro- power, nuclear power, tunnels, bridges, etc. including without limitation the execution capabilities in relation to the Civil EPC Business pertaining to "Identified Contracts" (including all contracts, agreements, licenses, engagements, financial instruments, commitments, other contractual arrangements and warranties thereunder including obligations under contracts which are surviving, relating exclusively to or in Ongoing Business transfer Agreement was executed on 21 st July, 2016 between the Company (Seller) and Gammon Engineers and Contractors Private Limited (Buyer) for transfer of Identified Business by way of a slump sale on going concern basis.
+N.A Gammon Engineers and Contractors Private Limited ("GECPL") (Wholly owned Subsidiary) Transfer of part of the Civil Engineering, Procurement and Construction (EPC) Business of the Company essentially comprising of the EPC business carried on by the Company in roads, hydropower, nuclear power, tunnels, bridges, etc. including without limitation the execution capabilities in relation to the Civil EPC Business pertaining to "Identified Contracts" (including all contracts, agreements, licenses, engagements, financial instruments, commitments, other contractual arrangements and warranties thereunder including obligations under contracts which are surviving, relating exclusively to or in Ongoing Business transfer Agreement was executed on 21st July, 2016 between the Company (Seller) and Gammon Engineers and Contractors Private Limited (Buyer) for transfer of Identified Business by way of a slump sale on going concern basis.
 Consideration of ₹ 8,05,00,000/- to be charged, GECPL by way of issue of 23,00,000 equity shares of ₹ 10/- each at a price of ₹ 35 per equity share.
 21 July, 2016 N.A